aktin/aktin-github-scripts/README.md

 ### Actions:

 - python-ql : Performs linting, code formatting, security scanning, and custom integration testing for Python projects.
-- python-version-tagging : Checks a specified Python script for a version change in its metadata, and if detected, tags the previous commit with the last version and pushes this new tag to the repository

 ### Usage: